BSC Station (BSCS) Achieves Self Reported Market Capitalization of $5.29 Million

-BSC Station (BSCS) traded up 0.1% against the US dollar during the twenty-four hour period ending at 17:00 PM ET on September 23rd.
-One BSC Station coin can now be bought for about $0.0136 or 0.00000072 BTC on popular exchanges.
-BSC Station has a market capitalization of $5.29 million and approximately $525,261.00 worth of BSC Station was traded on exchanges in the last 24 hours.
-In the last week, BSC Station has traded 23.3% higher against the US dollar.
+BSC Station (BSCS) traded up 0.1% against the U.S. dollar during the 24-hour period ending at 8:00 AM Eastern on September 28th.
+One BSC Station coin can currently be purchased for about $0.0136 or 0.00000071 BTC on popular cryptocurrency exchanges.
+BSC Station has a market capitalization of $5.29 million and $525,261.00 worth of BSC Station was traded on exchanges in the last day.
+During the last seven days, BSC Station has traded 23.3% higher against the U.S. dollar.

 - Tarality (TARAL) traded 11.3% lower against the dollar and now trades at $0.0008 or 0.00000004 BTC.